adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 I updated the correlation matrix to only show the upper triangular area (since the matrix is symmetric), which makes the analysis easier.
 I employed a T-test, a statistical method used to determine if there are significant differences between the means of two groups, to compare the radiation sensitivity of different drugs, cell lines or tissue types.
-I utilised RadioGx package for comprehensive analysis of cell line responses to radiation.
+I utilised RadioGx package for comprehensive analysis of cell line responses to radiation, which can be useful when determining the correct dosage for a patient.
+There is also the feature of calculating the sensitivity signatures for cell lines based on molecular data, such as RNA expression profiles.
+The function identifies which molecular features (genes) are associated with the cell lines' response to radiation.
+This can be useful for:
+- Biomarker Discovery: Identify genes that can serve as biomarkers for predicting radiation sensitivity or resistance in cancer cells
+- Combination Therapy: Combine radiation therapy with drugs targeting genes associated with radio-resistance to enhance treatment effectiveness.
+- Personalized Medicine: Tailor radiation therapy based on the molecular signatures of a patient’s tumor, improving treatment outcomes.

-**Week 9 and Week 10**
+### Week 9 and Week 10

 *21st June - 29th July*